robcarver17/skipperman/docs/import_registration_data_help.md

 - if the change will modify the amount to be paid (eg number of days attending), make the change yourself in Wild Apricot
 - if the change won't affect payment, make the change in Skipperman itself.

+If you allow a duplicate registration to occur, the best thing to do is to cancel the duplicated registrations in Wild Apricot and then re-import the data.
+Make sure that the details in the remaining registration on Skipperman reflect what the parent actually wants to do.

 ## Importing all the volunteers attending